GRASS Raster Format¶

 Driver short name

-GDAL optionally supports reading of existing GRASS raster maps or imagery groups, but not writing or export.
+GDAL optionally supports reading of existing GRASS GIS raster maps or imagery groups, but not writing or export.
 The support for GRASS raster format is determined when the library is configured, and requires libgrass to be pre-installed (see Notes below).

 GRASS raster maps/imagery groups can be selected in several ways.